How Comcast Turns Big Data into Smart Data (Part 2)

 - Big data analysis needs to be self-service and not reserved for the few with technical expertise.

 - Data analysis is part art and part science.
-There is a creative art to data analysis – the science and mathematics are well founded and provide the tools for exploration.
-Their timely application and combination are left to the artful eye of a specialist with the intuition of what is being sought.
+There is a creative art to data analysis – science and mathematics are well-founded and provide the tools for exploration.
+Their timely application and combination are left to the artful eye with the intuition of what is being sought.

 - Telling the story about your analysis is equally as important as the outcome of the analysis.

-- Build team and/or peer review into your analysis process.
+- Build a team and/or peer review into your analysis process.

-For more information about how Datameer is helping other organizations with their big data journey, visit our customer testimonials page.
+For more information about how Datameer helps other organizations with their data journey, visit our customer page.